maxdavidking/react-sakinaw/README.md

 ## React Sakinaw

-In the project you will find a single page site for the Lee House
+In the project you will find a single page site for Sakinaw

 ### Features

 * Call to Open Weather API to return current day's weather
 * TODO - Add more features
+* TODO - Brainstorm with James

 ## Create React App Boiler Plate Below